 EPA is preparing to issue a regulation to cut carbon pollution from future power plants later this spring—a rule that will effectively freeze construction of coal plants.
 After that, although it’s not clear when, the agency is expected to issue even more-aggressive regulations requiring existing coal plants to reduce their pollution.
 Gina McCarthy, EPA’s top clean-air and climate-change official, whom Obama is expected to nominate to head the environmental agency as soon as this week, has been working closely with coal and electric-utility officials to craft the regulations.
 The administration doesn’t expect the industry to welcome the rules—but it hopes the outreach will create some goodwill and at least lessen some of the inevitable push-back.

 “Conversations have started,” said Chuck Barlow, vice president of environmental strategy for Entergy, an electric utility with power plants in Arkansas, Louisiana, Mississippi, and Texas.
 “There have been small groups from industry who’ve gone in and had discussions with [McCarthy].
 We’re talking about, if EPA does this, what will it look like?
 How flexible is it?
 Does EPA do most of the work, or the states?
 There will be much more to come.”

 “We’re seeing more and more interest and activity from the federal agencies,” said Brian Holland, director of climate programs for ICLEI-Local Governments for Sustainability USA, an organization that works with municipal governments.
 “It started before superstorm Sandy and has really intensified since that disaster.
 We see a clear indication that climate-change resilience is at the top of the president’s agenda and that federal agencies are becoming more active in that area.”

-This article appears in the Feb.
-25, 2013, edition of National Journal Daily as Obama’s Quiet Strategy on Climate Change.
+This article appears in the February 25, 2013 edition of NJ Daily as Obama’s Quiet Strategy on Climate Change.